JasonHerreraJr/JasonHerreraJr.github.io/essays/ReflectOnSmartQuestions.md

 system” as well as “println() is a method of PrintStream”.
 This user also provided a link, along with their answer, for more information to refer to regarding the topic.

-Here is a link to the "not smart" question on [StackOverflow](https://stackoverflow.com/questions/1783405/how-do-i-check-out-a-remote-git-branch).
+Here is a link to a "not smart" question on [StackOverflow](https://stackoverflow.com/questions/1783405/how-do-i-check-out-a-remote-git-branch).

 ## Conclusion

 In conclusion, there is a “smart” way to ask questions on Stack Overflow and there are also “not smart” ways to ask questions.
 The article written by Eric Raymond has been very informative and will allow me to navigate through Stack Overflow the proper way.